* Irish 10-year yields fall to new record low below 3 pct

 Irish bonds following the Moody's upgrade and remains

-percent at the start of the day.
+percent at the start of the session.
 Traders said many investors

-bought Irish bonds before the auction fearing they may not be
+have bought Irish bonds before the auction fearing they may not

 Data showing a shock 2.3 percent economic decline in the